jmettraux/aac_magic/src/spells.md

 Damage dealing cold finger.

-Threads generating cold are woven around the index finger of the caster.
-The caster is not affected negatively by the cold.
+Threads generating cold are woven around the index finger of the caster (who is not affected negatively by the cold).

-The threads can deal CP + skill cold damage.
-The GM can give an Evasion save to the victim if appropriate.
+The threads can deal CP + `Cast` points of cold damage.
+The referee can grant an _Evasion_ save to the victim if appropriate.

 The finger can also be used to stop ongoing heat/burning damage.